epicfaace/LiteratureTracker/README.md

 ## Future Enhancements

-* Fetch data from public repositories like Google books or Good reads to fetch data regarding books and provide a list of books to choose from.
+* Fetch data from public repositories like Google books or Goodreads to fetch data regarding books and provide a list of books to choose from.
 This can also help get an image for the book cover.
 * Provide image upload when an image is not available already.
 * Provide safe file upload and enable sharing of free samples of books/ literature that interests the user.
 * Expand the database to store Author information to easily fetch books related to user's interest.